ooples/pine_script_docs/source/writing/Limitations.rst

 This means that if you have a Free plan for your account then you are limited to 5000 historical bars so if you try ``close[5001]`` then you will receive an historical bar error.

-Backtesting
-^^^^^^^^^^^

-This particular limitation only applies to strategy scripts and in most cases you probably won't see the error message associated with this limit.
-You have a max of 9,000 orders that can be placed when you run a backtesting script.
-There is a new user feature that was recently launched for Premium users only called Deep Backtesting.
-If you use this new feature, this will increase your max limit from 9,000 orders to 200,000 orders.

 .. image:: /images/TradingView-Logo-Block.svg
     :width: 200px